-The Dyson Building is a new educational centre for Science, Technology, Engineering, Arts and Mathematics (STEAM) to be built at Gresham’s School in Norfolk.
+The Dyson Building is a new educational centre for Science, Technology, Engineering, Arts and Mathematics (STEAM) currenlty being built at Gresham’s School in Norfolk.
 Former Gresham’s student Sir James Dyson has donated £19 million to create this prestigious new establishment and the architects are Wilkinson Eyre, winners of the Stirling Prize and Lubetkin Prize.
-The new Building will stand alongside Greshams’ recently-opened Britten Music School, for which we were the acoustics consultants, and are delighted to have been appointed for the acoustic design of the Dyson STEAM building.
+The new building will stand opposite the chapel and near to the recently-opened Britten Music School, for which we were the acoustics consultants.
+Once again we are delighted to have been appointed for the acoustic design of the Dyson STEAM building.

 The building will provide an outstanding focal point for the engineers of the future.
 In addition to conventional teaching spaces, there will be workshops, laboratories, informal study areas and a gallery for showcasing students’ work.
 The design concept incorporates an open feel which encourages collaboration between students of different disciplines.
 In the words of headmaster Douglas Robb, “The Dyson Bulding represents an aspiration jointly held by Sir James and Gresham’s School – that learning should be joined up and innovation encouraged”.